c-antin/deno-lint-plugin-rust-style/README.md

+## Deno Lint Plugin Rust-style

 Disclaimer: The innards of lint plugins are still evolving, this plugin works with Deno 2.2.2.

+Credits: This rule is based on the deno built-in camelcase rule.

 Enforces the use of Rust-style naming conventions, see https://rust-lang.github.io/api-guidelines/naming.html